-In addition to sufficient Journalism courses to provide hasic training in all fields of publication work, students are urged to take general courses in several other departments, and to pursue more advanced study in one particular field of interest.
+In addition to sufficient Journalism courses to provide basic training in all fields of publication work, students are urged to take general courses in several other departments, and to pursue more advanced study in one particular field of interest.

-51. NEWS WRITING.
+51. News Writing.
 First semester.
 3 credits.

-Class meets twice a week, but course offers 3 credits.
-Concurrent reporting on The Akron Buchtelite or other publications is required, supplemented by exten-sive exercise work, class discussions, and illustrative materials.
+Class meets two regular periods each week.
+Concurrent reporting on The Akron Buchtelite or other publications is required, supplemented by extensive exercise work, class discussions, and illustrative materials.
 Textbook is used.